allpix-squared/allpix-squared/doc/usermanual/03_getting_started/03_detector_configuration.md

   [Section 3.3](./03_detector_configuration.md).

 - A string referring to the `type` of the passive material.
-The model should be interpreted by the module constructing the passive material, such as for example the [`GeometryBuilderGeant4` module](../08_modules/geometrybuildergeant4.md#passive-volumes).
+The model should be interpreted by the module constructing the passive material, for example the [`GeometryBuilderGeant4` module](../08_modules/geometrybuildergeant4.md#passive-volumes).

 - A string referring to the `material` of the passive material.
 The materials for the `GeometryBuilderGeant4` module are